 The Fund is subject to some potentially material risks that are, to an extent, outside the Administering Authority's control, but could affect the funding level and ultimately the employer contribution requirements.
-Any material worsening of the funding level may mean employer contributions need to be recommenced to be able to provide the benefits built up in the Fund - unless experience acts in other ways to improve the funding level.
+Any material worsening of the funding level will mean more contributions are needed (either at an increased rate or at the same rate over a longer period) to be able to provide the benefits built up in the Fund - unless experience acts in other ways to improve the funding level.
 Examples of such risks, and how the Administering Authority manages them, are:

-Funding a defined benefit pension scheme such as the LGPS is by its nature uncertain, and involves some level of risk.
+Funding a defined benefit pension scheme such as the LGPS which is open to new members is by its nature uncertain, and involves some level of risk.
 The principal funding risks are investment (e.g. whether the Fund earns the desired level of long-term real returns) and demographic (e.g. whether longevity of members is longer or shorter than anticipated).
 In practice, the key is whether such risks can be managed and mitigated.

-- If an Employer becomes unable to pay contributions (when required) or to make good deficits in the future, the Fund's assets will be lower than expected and the funding level will be worse than expected.
+- If an Employer becomes unable to pay contributions or to make good deficits in the future, the Fund's assets will be lower than expected and the funding level will be worse than expected.
 The Administering Authority regularly monitors the financial strength of the Employers so that actions can be taken to mitigate (but not fully remove) the risk. - If future investment returns on assets are lower than assumed in the valuation, the Fund's assets will be lower, and the funding level worse, than expected.
-The Administering Authority has a process in place to monitor investment performance quarterly, and it reviews the Fund's investment strategy alongside each actuarial valuation.
-In practice given the low risk strategy and prudent discount rate, this risk is predominantly mitigated. - If improvements in life expectancy are greater than assumed for non-insured members, the cost of benefits will increase because members are living longer than expected.
+The Administering Authority has a process in place to monitor investment performance quarterly, and it reviews the Fund's investment strategy alongside each actuarial valuation. - If improvements in life expectancy are greater than assumed, the cost of benefits will increase because members are living longer than expected.
 This will mean the funding level will be worse than expected.
-The Administering Authority regularly reviews the Fund's experience and ensures that the assumptions it makes about members' life expectancy take the most recent information available into account.

-• If members make decisions about their options which increase the Fund's liabilities, the funding level will be worse than expected.
+The Administering Authority regularly reviews the Fund's experience and ensures that the assumptions it makes about members' life expectancy take the most recent information available into account. - If members make decisions about their options which increase the Fund's liabilities, the funding level will be worse than expected.
 An example would be if members commute less pension for cash, than is being assumed.
 The Administering Authority reviews the Fund's experience at each valuation to ensure that their treatment of member options remains appropriate.